melo601/YoutubeVancet/README.md

 **[Changelogs and known issues](https://github.com/cuynu/ytvanced/releases)**

-## Commons installation problem and solution
+## Commons problem and solution

 **No internet connection:**
 - Remove your account from Vanced MicroG (If have and try again)
 - Enable auto start for Vanced MicroG if you use heavy customized Android version such as OneUI,MIUI,etc
+- Find a way to install other ROMs on your device if possible.

 **App not installed :**